Analysis | 7 key facts about Biden’s big lead over Trump

 To wit:

-1. Biden’s 14-point lead in the NBC/WSJ poll ties the most lopsided October poll of the 2016 race, according to RealClear Politics’s compilation of polls.
+1. Biden’s 14-point lead in the NBC/WSJ poll ties the most lopsided October poll of the 2016 race, according to RealClear Politics’ compilation of polls.
 There was one 2016 poll that showed Hillary Clinton leading by 14; it was also from NBC News and the Wall Street Journal, and it was also in early October.

 2. Biden’s 16-point lead in the CNN poll is the most lopsided October poll we’ve seen in any election in the 21st century.
 Even in the most lopsided race in recent years — 2008 — Barack Obama never led John McCain by more than 15 points in any poll throughout the race.
 George W. Bush led by 16 points in one Pew Research Center poll in September 2004, but never by that much in any other poll and never even by double-digits in October.